eric-y33/ulti-tracker/README.md

 - As a user, I want to see each player's total number of points played, assists, and scores.
 - As a user, I want to see all the players on a team.

+## "Stretch Goal" User Stories
+- As a user, I want to be able to create new teams.
+- As a user, I want to be able to delete existing teams.
 - As a user, I want to create games with a title and result.
 - As a user, I want to delete existing games.

-## "Stretch Goal" User Stories
 - As a user, I want to edit who played, scored (if own team scored), and assisted (if own team scored) on each point of a given game.
 - As a user, I want to see who played, scored (if own team scored),